 Most companies will offer only two types of FSAs: medical expense and dependent care.
 However, there are several “flavors” of these limited-use accounts, which may be an option depending on your company.
 The main options include:

-1. General-purpose medical expense account: This is probably the most common type of FSA, and it’s common with employers whose healthcare plans don’t qualify for the more-beneficial HSA.
+1. General-purpose medical expense account: This is probably the most common type of FSA, and it’s common with employers whose healthcare plans don’t qualify for the more beneficial HSA.
 The money contributed to a general-purpose health FSA can cover any eligible medical expenses, including dental and vision expenses.

-2. Limited-used medical expense account: This type of FSA is often offered by companies who also offer an HSA.
+2. Limited-used medical expense account: This type of FSA is often offered by companies that also offer an HSA.
 These accounts can be used only for dental- and vision-related expenses.
 Because of this, they don’t count as a non-qualified health plan for the purposes of using an HSA, so you can use this option in tandem with an HSA.

 3. Dependent-care account: As you’ve likely gathered from the above illustration about my own FSA experience, one “flavor” of FSA is a dependent-care account.
-Money contributed to this account can be used for daycare, before- and after-school care, and other eligible childcare expenses for children in your household who are under the age of 13.
-Older children with special-needs and special-needs adults who live with you may also be included.
+Money contributed to this account can be used for daycare, before- and after-school care and other eligible childcare expenses for children in your household who are under the age of 13.
+Older children with special needs and special-needs adults who live with you may also be included.

 4. Commuting and parking account: If you travel often for your job, your employer may offer a commuting account, and if you have to pay for parking for work, you may also qualify for parking benefits.
-As with dependent-care and certain medical expenses, you can often write off these expenses at the end of the year.
+As with dependent care and certain medical expenses, you can often write off these expenses at the end of the year.
 But, an FSA for these purposes lets you net tax benefits right away.